Executive Career Coach

 Associate Director, Diversity, Equity, & Inclusion - CDO

-Steve’s foundational years were spent developing in as an Auditor before transitioning into Talent Acquisition.
-These opportunities helped to illuminate Steven’s interest in Diversity, Equity, and Inclusion leadership.
-Raised in Montclair, NJ – Steve attended Bryant University as a Division-1 Football student athlete for his undergraduate and graduate studies.
-His previous organizations include: KPMG, PwC, Hollister Staffing, and Atrium Staffing.
+Steven Branch (he/him) is the Associate Director of Diversity, Equity, & Inclusion – CDO reporting into Susan Brennan, Asst.
+Dean of CDO and Bryan Thomas, Asst.
+Dean of DEI.
+Steven’s early career years were spent developing as a Public Accountant before transitioning into Talent Acquisition.
+These opportunities helped to spark Steven’s interest in Diversity, Equity, and Inclusion leadership.
+Steven attended Bryant University as a Division-1 Football student athlete for his undergraduate and graduate studies.

-- Top Music: J. Cole, Old and New School R&B, Gospel, Alternative
+- Top Tunes: J. Cole, Old and New School R&B, Gospel

 Career CommunitiesBio / Pharma / Healthcare